jachinpy/tip/README.md

  - more feature

-## First
+## First Step
     sudo apt-get install git
     git clone https://github.com/jachinpy/tip.git
+    为系统安装包
-        ./init-packages.zsh (if no permission, chmod a+x *.zsh)
+    ./init-packages.zsh (if no permission, chmod a+x *.zsh) 为系统添加组件
+    vim ~/.zshrc
+    source ~/path/tip/engine.zsh

 ## Feature

  + python utils

-        [installed] goto python2.7 site-packages for projects.
-                use sitep command in shell.
+	goto python2.7 site-packages for projects. use sitep command in shell.

         sitep [virutalenv name]
             if you in virutalenv.
-You can use it by itself. for eg.
+You can use it by itself directly.

-        if you have virtualenvwrapper.

-            workon exmaple
-            (example)~ sitep

-        or use:

-            ~ sitep exmaple

  + swap keyboard